Trade waste is all liquid waste, generated on commercial premises, and discharged to our sewerage system. This includes water contaminated with:

 - Consistently comply with all the conditions in Council’s approval.

 - Pre-treatment requirements.
-You can contact Council for information on the type of pre-treatment needed for various trade waste generating activities.
+Contact us for information on the type of pre-treatment needed.

 Liquid trade waste charges include: